Authorization

 }

-type Post @authorization(filter: [
+type Post @node @authorization(filter: [

-{ where: { node: { author: { id: "$jwt.sub" } } } }
+{ where: { node: { author: { id_EQ: "$jwt.sub" } } } }

-{ requireAuthentication: false, operations: [READ], where: { node: { public: true } } }
+{ requireAuthentication: false, operations: [READ], where: { node: { public_EQ: true } } }

 ]) {